Request a PDF - Articles & Book Chapters

 - How long does it take?

 Items are typically scanned and sent within 1-3 working days.
-If the requests are incomplete or require additional investigation, the scanning process may take longer.
+If the requests are made on the weekend, are incomplete, require additional investigation, or are placed on items that are not available, the scanning process will take longer.